Intermesh/groupoffice-docs/system-settings/rocket-chat.rst

 1. go to Administration -> Settings -> OAuth.
 2. On the top right choose "Add custom oauth".
-3. Note the callback URL on top.
+3. Note the callback URL / or redirect URI on top.
+For some reason they made it grey so it doesn't stand out.
 You need that later when adding the client in Group-Office.
 4. Fill in your URL to Group-Office plus /api/oauth.php.
-For exampl.e https://groupoffice.example.com/api/oauth.php
+For example: https://groupoffice.example.com/api/oauth.php
 5. Copy the settings from the image below.
 Instead of the example password choose a strong password.:

    .. figure:: /_static/system-settings/rocketchat/custom-oauth.png